Harrypatria/Efficient-Frontier-Analysis/README.md

 To estimate the expected returns, standard deviations, and correlations of the assets, we can use historical data.
 However, historical data might not always be a reliable predictor of future returns, so we can also use Monte Carlo simulation to generate a range of possible outcomes for the assets.

-Here's an outline of how we can use Python to implement the Efficient Frontier using Markowitz and Monte Carlo simulation:
+### Implication

-Collect historical data for the assets of interest.
-We can use the pandas
+By using the Efficient Frontier, we can select a portfolio that offers the highest expected return for a given level of risk or the lowest risk for a given level of expected return.